 Early investment in energy efficiency will pay dividends to residents of Michigan for years into the future.

-When a building is built to a more stringent energy code, there is the long-term benefit of the ratepayer paying lower utility bills.
+When an existing building is updated to a more stringent energy code, there is the long-term benefit of the ratepayer paying lower utility bills.